How to Help Your Child Read

 Make reading a regular activity at home

-The only way your little one will be able to sound out words, is by knowing the sounds each letter makes!
+The only way your little one will be able to sound out words, is by knowing the sound each letter makes!
 Take them through the alphabet and make sure they're able to correctly sound out each word.
-You could perhaps collect some random objects from around your house, and teach them the phonetic spelling of each object.
+You could perhaps collect some random objects from around your house and teach them the phonetic spelling of each object.

 Make word cards

 Cut out cards and write words on them which contain three different sounds - such as 'cat', 'pot', 'pig' or 'sun'.
 Ask your child to say the first letter they hear, then the second and third, then repeat.
 This is a simple trick that will help to develop their vocabulary as well as their pronunciation of words!

 Make a special effort to listen to your child reading out loud, as this will help you gain an understanding of where their struggles lie.
 If you hear your little one make a mistake, correct them, get them to repeat, and you'll find they'll quickly improve their reading skills!

 When your child is reading, be sure to ask them to retell the story or the information.
 If it's a story, ask them what it was about and who is in it.
 If it's an information piece, ask exactly what it was about.
 Reading isn't just about sounding out words, but remembering ideas and events!
 Improving reading comprehension early will help your child in the future.